Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 The default AWS storage class that's used in S3.
 This is pretty good for most cases and should be user default as well.

 When you store an object in S3, it is stored in a bucket within a specific region.
-S3 is a **region resillent** service which means it can tolerate the failure of an availability zone.
+S3 is a **region resilient** service which means it can tolerate the failure of an availability zone.

 This is done by replicating objects to at least 3+ AZs when they are uploaded.